csmezz/CSCE146-f17-all/PracticeProjects/GenericLinkedList/Readme.md

 Imagine that the Linked List has indicies at each of the positions of the List.
 Implement this in the Following Functions

 * Insert(T, int index) : Insert a Node at the following position in the List
-* Replace(T, int index) : Replace the String at the position in the list
+* Replace(T, int index) : Replace the Object at the position in the list
 * Remove(int index) : Remove Node at given Index
-* get(int index) [Returns T] : Retreives String at given Index
+* get(int index) [Returns T] : Retreives Object at given Index